JesseTNRoberts/SP25-CSC4220/syllabus.md

 - The primary form of support students will have for homeworks and projects are **office hours**.
 - Homeworks and projects must be completed individually, without the usage of any unauthorized resources (CourseHero, ChatGPT, code on the internet).
 See the [Collaboration Policy](#collaboration-policy-and-academic-honesty) for more details.

-### Lab

-**Labs** are shorter, weekly programming assignments designed to give students familiarity with new ideas and to act as a comprehension check.
-They are meant to be completed prior to homework.
-- All lab assignments must be submitted to Ilearn by their posted deadlines.
-- All labs are intended to take about an hour.
-- Lab submissions are mandatory.
-- Labs are graded by the TAs based on completion and effort.
-- Labs are optional for 5220
+Homework and projects may take a number of forms.
+Often, they will require the ability to edit and run .ipynb files.
+There are resources available to help getting started with jupyter notebooks.

 ### Exams

 There will be two exams in this course:

 {: .important}
-> - **Midterm** on **Wednesday, March 12** 1-2:15 PM CST.
+> - **Midterm** on **Wednesday, March 12** (tentative) 1-2:15 PM CST.
 > - **Final** on **Tuesday, May 6** 1-3 PM CST.

 ### Graduate Course